Full program description

 Founded in 1929, The Jackson Laboratory (JAX) is an independent, nonprofit biomedical research institution with more than 2,300 employees who are passionate about our mission: to discover precise genomic solutions for disease and to empower the global biomedical community in the shared quest to improve human health.

 The Introduction to the Laboratory Mouse Certificate Program includes three MiniCourses that cover foundational content, each of which is self-paced and takes 3 to 5 hours to complete:

 - History and Development of the Mouse Model System: Provides a history of laboratory mouse strains and classical 19th century genetics; introduces The Jackson Laboratory's role in the development of the inbred mouse.

-- Basics of Mouse Genetics: Provides a review of Mendelian genetics and meiosis, prepares learners to identify mouse strains and resources, interpret nomenclature and explore various targeted allele types.
+- Basics of Mouse Genetics: Provides a review of Mendelian genetics and meiosis, prepares learners to identify mouse strains and mating schemes for genetic resources and interpret nomenclature.

 - Reproductive Biology of the Laboratory Mouse: Prepares learners to describe the reproductive characteristics, basic anatomy, connections to human fertility, and ethical considerations with respect to the laboratory mouse.